entertainmentland/entertainmentland.github.io/README.md

-# entertainmentland.github.io
-this is a test
+# Welcome to entertainment land.
+This is a game site for people if they are bored!
+<button>click</button>